Approved by the Transportation Policy Committee on January 24, 2023

 - ITS procurements that comply with national security data- and cyber-security policies, laws, rules, and regulations.

 - Preservation of a dedicated frequency band for transportation-related telecommunications.

 ITS consists of multimodal data, sensors, edge and cloud computing networks, software, hardware as well as the information technology security systems needed to protect the nation’s transportation management systems and the traveling public.
 In addition, new vehicles are designed and built with increasingly sophisticated Automated Driver Assistance Systems (ADAS) and Connected and Autonomous Vehicle (CAV) technologies.
 The multiplicity of ITS components and the need to ensure they are able to support competitive and evolving technologies require departments of transportation and the public and private entities that provide equipment and services under their authority and direction to promote and achieve the following essential objectives:

 - Close coordination with the telecommunications industry and regulatory agencies such as the Federal Communications Commission.

 - Adherence to national security laws, rules, and regulations.

 ITS technology continues to provide opportunities for improving transportation safety and efficiency while offering a wide range of independent yet coordinated actions by public and private sector participants.
 ITS implementation can continue to help reduce crashes and fatalities, improve travel time reliability, and minimize environmental impacts.

-As development and expansion of technology and communication systems continues, real time data and information availability from both public and private sources will promote more effective traffic control systems and demand management.
-It will also provide pertinent information in real time to travelers to assist in mode choice and route selection decision making.
+As development and expansion of technology and telecommunication systems continue continues, private and publicly available ITS data and information with critical data and cyber protections in place will promote more effective transportation management systems and demand management.
+Further, it will provide pertinent information in real time to travelers and freight movement operators to assist in mode choice and route selection.

 ASCE Policy Statement 454